Healthy Recipes Blog

 • Some bags of frozen broccoli contain, in addition to proper florets, lots of really tiny crumbs.
 These will burn in the oven, so it's best to throw them out and just roast the florets - larger and smaller ones can be baked together.

-• This is actually one of those rare recipes where I don't recommend keeping leftovers.
+• This is one of those rare recipes where I don't recommend keeping leftovers.
 Even though the freshly baked broccoli emerges from the oven nice and crispy, it turns mushy and soggy after spending a night in the fridge.
-So try to only make as much as you can eat right away.
+So, try to only make as much as you can eat right away.

 • If you must store leftovers, keep them in an airtight container in the fridge for up to three days and reheat them uncovered in a 350°F oven.
 I don't recommend freezing the leftovers.